onaio/fhir-tooling/efsity/README.md

 -t or --type - the type of conversion, can be sm for structure map to json or cql for cql to json library -i or --input - the input file or file path
 -o or --output - the output path, can be a file or directory.
-Optional - default is current directory
+Optional - default is current directory -sm or --strict-mode - (Optional) whether to enable or disable strict CQL compiler validation for generated CQL json.
+Optional boolean - default is `true`
 ```

 ### Generating a Careplan for a subject